NPR 10 CLASSICAL ALBUMS TO USHER IN THE NEXT DECADE

-The Jan Bartoš's album featuring Janáček's Piano Works is among 10 classical albums recommended by National Public Radio (US): „Czech pianist Jan Bartoš, in his own singular voice, has found his way into the composer's head,“
+The Jan Bartoš's album featuring Janáček's Piano Works is among 10 classical albums recommended by NPR: „Czech pianist Jan Bartoš, in his own singular voice, has found his way into the composer's head,“

 Read the complete list and reviews here: